A practical, easy to use, and multi-faceted application. MINT will allow your organization to house all of its assets

 Please note our offices in Canada will be closed on Monday, November 12, 2018 to observe our November 11 Remembrance Day.
-If you need any assistance, please use MIN.NET to log your request and we will respond on Tuesday, October 9, 2018.
+If you need any assistance, please use MIN.NET to log your request and we will respond on Tuesday, November 13, 2018.
 Thank you.

 For Canadian clients, remember the “Call for Proposals 2018 for the Virtual Exhibit Investment Program” is now open.